 In many cases, a person may not realize they have varicocele, as it may not cause any symptoms.
 However, they may notice that the left testicle appears smaller than usual.

 In rare cases, testicular cancer can cause testicular atrophy.
-According to the American Cancer Society, the average age for a diagnosis of testicular cancer is 33.
+According to the

 While testicular cancer tends to affect younger men, it is highly treatable.